 The precedent question is “How does Arbitrage works in Cryptocurrency?”.
 Since Arbitrage is done by a difference in trading volumes between two different markets, in a market where’s there is a limited supply of a particular coin; it will be more expensive by purchasing from the former and instantaneously selling on the latter, traders, theoretically, profit from the difference.
 The most famous example of crypto exchange pricing difference was a phenomenon known as “kimchi premium.”

 The most basic way to approach cryptocurrency arbitrage is to do everything manually.
 You have to monitor the markets for the price difference, place your trades, and transfer funds accordingly.
 It is worth pointing out that hedge funds are increasingly moving into the cryptocurrency world.
 There are multiple strategies that the traders use to make a profit, of which these are some:

 Hence, Cryptocurrency Arbitrage is the process of profiting from the price difference in two different markets, i.e., buying from one region and selling in another.
 Thee ‘Triangular Arbitrage’strategy is that it attempts to profit by triangulating the arbitraging of coins by purchasing 3 different coins based upon the are-determined process of calculation.

 How to do Triangular Arbitrage in Crypto Exchange like Binance?

 Once you have an account on Binance, you can deposit and withdraw your fund.
-You can always transfer Litecoin(LTC) into exchanges and then transfer into Bitcoin(BTC).
+You can always transfer Litecoin(LTC) into exchanges and then transfer it into Bitcoin(BTC).
 After going to the Exchange option, you can easily buy or sell your coins.
-For triangular arbitrage, you simply have to keep track of the prices in different regions and as per the changes in price and demand, you can buy and sell your coins to gain profit.
+For triangular arbitrage, you have to keep track of the prices in different regions, and as per the changes in price and demand, you can buy and sell your coins to gain profit.

 Is Triangular Arbitrage Profitable in Bitcoin Trading?